- Home

 What Saudi Law Says About Liquidation

-Saudi Companies Law states that:
+Saudi Companies Law says:

-Shareholders and directors must follow all legal steps or they may be held responsible
+- Shareholders and directors must follow all legal steps or they may be held responsible

 Types of Liquidation